kubos/kubos/docs/tutorials/app-register.rst

     - ``success`` - Indicating the overall result of the operation
     - ``errors`` - Any errors which were encountered while starting the application
     - ``pid`` - The PID of the started application.
-This will be empty if any errors are encountered
+This will be empty if any errors are encountered, or if the application immediately finishes

 Our request should look like this::